3MFConsortium/spec_production/3MF Production Extension.md

 Some considerations for using multiple file 3MF constructions with the path attribute:

-Objects referenced by the path and objected attribute of the build item inherit all of their properties from their own object definition and resources.
+Objects referenced by the path and objectid attribute of the build item inherit all of their properties from their own object definition and resources.
 All of the resources associated with the referenced object (textures, materials, thumbnails, name, part number, etc.) must come from the referenced object file.

 The model level Metadata element is only valid in the root model file of a 3MF package.
 All Metadata elements in other model files in a 3MF package will be ignored.

-A path attribute can reference an object in a target file that is made-up of components.
+A path attribute can reference an object in a target file that is made up of components.
 In this case, the same processing rules apply as with a local component object: the object transforms are relative to the item transform and consumers MUST not alter the relative transformations within the component objects.

 A root model based component can be partially, or fully, composed of objects from different model files.
-This allows a single component reference to place objects from multiple files (including the root model file) into a virtual assembly that it bound to the origin of the build item transformation.
+This allows a single component reference to place objects from multiple files (including the root model file) into a virtual assembly that is bound to the origin of the build item transformation.
 Any consumer of a 3MF package that contains path attributes in components in a non-root model file MUST generate an error for that package.

 Because there can be only a single build section (in the root model), there is at most a single level of referenced objects in any 3MF container.
 This eliminates the possibility for complex or circular object references between model files in 3MF containers.